-THE OSS board and staff were saddened this week by the death of key adviser, inspiration and guiding light, Iain More, after a long and courageous battle with illness.
+THE OSS board and staff were saddened by the death of key adviser, inspiration and guiding light, Iain More, after a long and courageous battle with illness.

 Iain, a former Scotland and GB swimmer, supported long-time friend Charlie Raeburn in launching the OSS in 2016 and his support, expertise and guidance has been central to its development over the past four years.
 Passionate about Scotland, its people and the value of sport in enhancing our quality of life, Iain enjoyed a wonderfully rich and varied life in the UK and across the world, and brought his experience and life lessons to the development of the OSS.
 His tireless work, whilst also supporting prostate cancer charities and maintaining warm friendships, has been fundamental to establishing the foundations of the OSS.
 Our thoughts are with his wife Pam and the many people across Scotland and around the world who were fortunate to know this uniquely wonderful man.